couchbase/couchbase-lite-core/docs/P2P.md

 This will mostly be done by the higher-level peer-to-peer components in LiteCore.

 1. Register the provider(s) by calling the static `C4PeerDiscovery::registerProvider`.
+This only has to be done once per process.
-2. Instantiate `C4PeerDiscovery`, passing it a "serviceID" string that identifies the application's P2P service.
-The serviceID will be used to advertise the device and discover other peers.
+2. Instantiate `C4PeerDiscovery`, passing it an app-specific "peerGroupID" string that identifies the application's P2P service.
+The peerGroupID will be used to advertise the device and discover other peers running this app.
 3. Instantiate an observer and register it with `C4PeerDiscovery::addObserver`.
 4. Call `C4PeerDiscovery::startBrowsing` and `C4PeerDiscovery::startPublishing`.
 5. Track the set of peers by monitoring the `addedPeer` and `removedPeer` calls to your observer.